-Me and why i could have something for You!
+Myself and why i could have something for You!

-Hi, I am Henry or Henri is my real name, but Henry goes better in English.
+Hi, I am Henry.
 Big H or Big Henry describes me quite well.
-This 46-year young bloke’s strategic measures are 6’5″ (197cm) and 310 lb (140 Kg).
-I am an average Joe who has done different sports his whole
+47-year young bloke, 6’5″ (197cm) and 310 lb (140 Kg).
+I am an average Joe who has done different sports his whole life, but the sport that I have always enjoyed and loved the most is weightlifting.

-I was born and raised in a dark corner of the North in a place called Finland.
-This is where I went to school, do my job and have started my family.
+Let me tell you about me and why I founded this blog.
+I am born and raised in a dark corner of the North in a place called Finland.
+Here I studied, do my job and have started my family.
 In the backend of the North, darkness and light meet and raise humans to be survivors in a harsh conditions.
 A German journalist once said that Finns are a manic-depressive nation.
-In summer, during the nightless night, all kind of crazy things are done and carried out wildly and openly at a fast pace, before the short summer is over.
-During the dark period, we Finns shut ourselves down and wrap ourselves in our own thoughts, waiting for the coming summer again.
-In the dark season, the hope and expectation that the time of the light will come again in the summer is emphasized.
+In summer, during the nightless night, when sun does not set, all kind of crazy things are done and carried out wildly and openly at a fast pace, before the short summer is over.
+During the dark period, we Finns shut ourselves down and wrap ourselves in our own thoughts, waiting for the summer to come again.
+In the dark season, the hope and expectation that the time of the light will come again is emphasized.
 This same mindset is also needed in goal-oriented training, whatever the goal may be.
-In training, there are bright moments when everything goes well and succeeds, and again moments when you dive into darkness, when nothing works and you are close to giving up.
-In Finnish, the word for this is “Sisu“.
+In training, there are bright moments when everything goes well and progression pace is fast, and again moments when you dive into darkness, when nothing works and you are close to giving up.
+In Finnish, we have a special ford for this “Sisu“.

 *SISU pronunciation [si-su]

-(noun) Extraordinary determination, courage and resoluteness in the face of extreme adveristy.
+(noun) Extraordinary determination, courage and resoluteness in the face of extreme adversity.
 An action mindset which enables individuals to reach beyond their present limitations, take action against all odds and transform barriers in to frontiers.
 An integral element of Finnish culture and also a universal capacity which we all share.

 I have been doing many great sports in my life, such as: soccer, fencing, badminton, roller skating, mountain biking, martial arts, etc. I have only competed in the beloved sport of my youth, fencing.
 Alongside with everything, there has been always gym training, at least since the age of 15.
-However, gym training has only become my main hobby around the age of 30.
+However, gym training has only become my main sports around the age of 30.
 Today I can call it a way of life, because without it I would probably go crazy.
 It is a way for me to challenge myself, manage stress, stay in shape, get pleasure, develop and much more.

 Even though I’ve been going to the gym for years and I claim that I have a lot to pass on from gym training, I feel that I’m an average joe and not an expert in any way, even that someone could claim so.